How to become a Chinese Translator?

 It is also possible that you might not get your desired job every month.
 As a freelancer, you may experience long periods of unemployment.
 That’s a notable shortcoming of Chinese translators.

 There is an advancement in machine learning technology.
-This has led to questions about future job prospects involving Chinese translators.
+This has raised questions about future job prospects for Chinese translators.

 It looks unlikely that online tools can replace human translators.
 Still, some employers do not hire translators these days for non-essential work.